 We support non-normative, experimental, emergent, and exploratory practices that may not find space for expression in commercial or academic contexts.

-We believe in creating space for artists and practitioners, and support artist-run values of proper compensation, self-organization, diversity and inclusion, and recognize that living up to these values requires deepening support of artists and practitioners.
+We believe in creating space for artists and practitioners, and support artist-run values of fair compensation, self-organization, diversity and inclusion.
+We recognize that living up to these values requires deepening support of artists and practitioners.

-We believe responsible stewardship of our resources requires regularly assessing and improving our ability to professionally house and maintain our preserved media works, new and old technology, and aggregated knowledge and skills.
+We believe responsible stewardship of our resources requires the regular assessment and improvement of our capacity to house and maintain our preserved media works, new and old technology, and aggregated knowledge and skills.

-We strive toward critical awareness of ourselves and our context, the changing needs of our community, the power structures that exist in our society and the historic and systemic barriers to access, and we respond to these accordingly through our programs and resources.
+We strive toward critical awareness of ourselves and our context, the changing needs of our community, the power structures that exist in our society as well as the historic and systemic barriers to access, and we respond to these accordingly through our programs and resources.

-We strive to address our complicity in colonial structures and consequently have a responsibility to redistribute power and resources to, support self-determination by, and foster relationships with Indigenous artists and groups.
+We strive to address our complicity in settler colonialism and acknowledge our responsibility to support Indigenous self-determination, and foster relationships of care with Indigenous artists, initiatives and nations.

 We recognize the value of gathering and aim to provide space for active, non-exclusionary assembly that allows for new encounters with people and ideas.